openstreetmap/iD/CONTRIBUTING.md

 7. Add Files and commit them `git add <files> ; git commit -m "Description of what you did"` .. repeat repeat as needed..

-8. Push Changes to your GitHub account `git push --set-upstream origin master`
+8. Push Changes to your GitHub account `git push origin <working-branch-name>`.
+The next push also works without the branche name: `git push origin`.

 9. Go to GitHub for your fork of iD at https://github.com/<yourgithubaccount/iD.
 GitHub will already know about your recently pushed branch, and ask if you want to create a Pull Request for it.